What Does a Quality Inspector Do?

 A quality inspector’s responsibilities are likely to differ slightly from company to company.
 Some are required to meticulously record defects in order to identify common issues and assist engineers in developing solutions.
 They must be dedicated to becoming experts in a company’s product line in order to detect anomalies and make necessary adjustments.

-Quality inspectors are frequently long-serving employees who are recognized management as the company’s eyes and ears during the manufacturing process.
+Quality inspectors are frequently long-serving employees who are recognized by management as the company’s eyes and ears during the manufacturing process.
 Other quality inspectors must have advanced degrees in systems engineering, chemistry, statistics, or technology management, among other things.
-The job requirements are usually determined the complexity of the product line and the quality assurance methods used.
+The job requirements are usually determined by the complexity of the product line and the quality assurance methods used.